bocodigitalmedia/boco-sourced/README.md

 Adding events to a revision
 --------------------------------------------------------------------------------

-A revision must contain one or more events.
-Let's add a single event to our initial revision by passing in the event's `type` and `payload`:
+A revision should contain one or more events.
+Let's add a single event to our initial revision by passing in the event's `type` and a `payload` hash:

     event = sourced.createEvent 'Registered',
       username: 'john.doe', email: 'john.doe@example.com'

     revision.addEvent event

 The revision maintains a collection of the events that have been added: